GW Faculty and Staff

 Phone: (202) 994-2087

-Nicole Barrett is a Senior Research Assistant in the Avance Center.
+Nicole Barrett, MPH is a Senior Research Assistant in the Avance Center.
 Nicole supported the Adelante intervention’s community engagement and outreach activities, utilizing social media and innovative communications strategies to engage the community.
 Prior to joining the Center, Nicole worked at Family Health International (FHI) 360 as a Program Officer.
 At FHI 360, she implemented health communication and social marketing programs for federal government agencies, such as the CDC and NIH, in the areas of violence and injury prevention, maternal and child health, obesity and chronic disease, and immunization.

 Nicole has also worked at the Academy for Educational Development (AED) and the Elizabeth Glaser Pediatric AIDS Foundation, where she provided research and programmatic support in the areas of health disparities, minority populations, and social marketing and behavior change.
-Nicole is pursuing her MPH with a focus on Global Health at The George Washington University.

 Basmah Rahman, MPH